acceleratedscience/openad-website/main/blog/posts/tutorials/small molecules/gui/_post.md

 <!-- # Visualizing and Triaging Molecules -->

-Learn how to use OpenAD in a terminal or Jupyter Notebook to load, organize, visualize and triage your molecule sets.
+<div class='excerpt'>Learn how to use OpenAD in a terminal or Jupyter Notebook to load, organize, visualize and triage your molecule sets.</div>

 <!-- more -->